People get so hung up on the selling thing.

 “Would it make sense to talk again next week?”

 “Is it useful to you if I remind you in a month?”

 “Is this a good time to talk about what it would look like to work together?”

 “Sounds like solving that problem would have a big impact on your business/life.
 Should we look at ways I might be able to help you?”

-“Given what you’ve told me about the problem and you agree that my thing will help, is this a moment where you feel that now is the time to solve the problem?”
+“Given what you’ve told me about the problem and you agree that my thing will help, is this a moment where it’s time to solve the problem?”

-See, you don’t need to force, or push, or anything.
+See, you don’t need to force, or push, or anything like that.

 Everything gets easier when you ask.

 Ask for permission, ask for insight, ask for info… and yes, when appropriate: ask for the sale.